MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 App Platform

 Training vs. Inference endpoints.
-  - These have different purpose and also platform requirements (scalability, security, performance).
-Inference will be driven by the number of concurrent users/requests .
+  - These have different purposes and also platform requirements (scalability, security, performance).
+Inference will be driven by the number of concurrent users/requests.
 Training by amount of data, type of workload, frequency
-  - Recommendations for keeping these separate or and/or reusing some solution components.
+  - Recommendations for keeping these separate and/or reusing some solution components.
   - How is this impacted by model tuning and updates over time?
   - Publishing updates

-Batch inference endpoints
+Batch inference endpoints.
   - Benefits of batch inference: long running, async, parallelize

-Recommendations to choose between training a model, using a pretrained model, or fine tuning a pretrained model
+Recommendations to choose between training a model, using a pretrained model, or fine tuning a pretrained model.
   - For pretrained models: how do I evaluate pick the right model.
 E.g. choose between OpenAI models
-  - Examples: ML the most flexible to train your own models.
+  - Examples: ML is the most flexible to train your own models.
 OpenAI gives you a selection of pretrained models.
-Cognitive services allows limited training
+Cognitive services allow limited training.
   - What is the role of grounding and the RAG pattern here?
-  - Considerations/tradefoffs of fine-tuning vs grounding/prompt engineering
+  - Considerations/tradeoffs of fine-tuning vs grounding/prompt engineering
   - Cost of training considerations.

 Foundational models
   - Azure ML Model Catalog.
 How to choose a model.
 Model evaluation and fine tuning.
   - Hosting foundational models: Managed compute, Serverless API

-Considerations to share a deployment among multiple workloads (apps) and departments, or sharing for multlple uses (completion vs sentiment analysis)
+Considerations to share a deployment among multiple workloads (apps) and departments, or sharing for multiple uses (completion vs sentiment analysis)
   - Chargeback issues
   - Performance tuning (e.g. less efficient use of caching by the service)
-  - Open AI: when is best to share a deployment of OpenAI across workloads and charge back, vs locally managed
+  - Open AI: when is it better to share a deployment of OpenAI across workloads and charge back, vs locally managed

-What functions can be offloaded to a reverse proxy/gateway model like APIM when using Azure PaaS AI Services:Retries (timeouts, throttling )
+What functions can be offloaded to a reverse proxy/gateway model like APIM when using Azure PaaS AI Services: Retries (timeouts, throttling)
   - Chargeback
   - Load balancing
   - Security (network isolation, identity authentication with Entra ID)